CFB Comox: COVID-19 pandemic

-Throughout the COVID-19 pandemic passenger service dipped to few flights per week, with Pacific Coastal Airlines and Air Canada pulling service temporarily from the airport, and WestJet pulling service from Edmonton and Vancouver, WestJet reduced flights to Calgary to one flight every couple of days.
+Throughout the COVID-19 pandemic, passenger service dipped to a few flights per week, with Pacific Coastal Airlines and Air Canada pulling service temporarily from the airport, and WestJet pulling service from Edmonton and Vancouver, WestJet reduced flights to Calgary to one flight every couple of days.
 Passenger numbers for the Comox Airport plunged in 2020 as a direct result of the pandemic.
 In 2019 the airport had more than 400,000 passengers, and in 2020 it was under 200,000 passengers.
 WestJet announced new routes from the airport for the summer of 2021, from Comox to Toronto, and WestJet link service to Vancouver.
 Air Canada has resumed its service to Vancouver.

-Fall 2021 and Beyond
+Fall 2021 and beyond

 In October 2021, Flair Airlines announced that they would be starting flights from Comox to Calgary and Edmonton starting late March 2022.
 It was unclear if WestJet plans on resuming service to Puerto Vallarta for the winter season of 2021-2022, due to uncertainly around COVID-19 and the travel restrictions in Canada.